-Buying a vacation home with your family can be a great way to cut down on your mortgage costs, and have a special getaway your family can enjoy for generations.
+Buying a vacation home with your family can be a great way to cut down on mortgage costs, and have a special getaway your family can enjoy for generations.
 Learn how to maintain family harmony while making the most of your investment.

 There are many great reasons to buy a vacation property with your family.
 Sharing the costs, maintenance and overall responsibility for a home can make it easier to own your perfect U.S. retreat.
 Plus, it can become the special destination for family events and celebrations for years to come.